8bearings/Soda-App/README.md

 <h1> SODA APP </h1>

-Add your favorite soda to a list of sodas OR add a the best soda in existence!
+Add your favorite soda to a list of sodas OR add the best soda in existence!

 Link to project: https://dashboard.heroku.com/apps/soda---app